10 Composting Facts – Statistics and Data in 2023

 (CNBC)

-Efforts are being put in place to ensure that more waste material is composted to reduce the carbon footprint on the environment.
+Efforts are being made to compost more waste material to reduce the carbon footprint on the environment.

 10. If eight households in the US composted food scraps, it would offset an average household’s electricity use annually.